aws-amplify/amplify-js/docs/media/cache_guide.md

 The Amplify Cache module provides a generic [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) cache for JavaScript developers to store data with priority and expiration settings.

 It is a key/value structure where expiration values can be configured **globally** or on a **per-key basis**.
-For instance, you may wish to cache all JSON responses from the API module for the next 10 minutes, but like to store user input values or preferences for a month.
+For instance, you may wish to cache all JSON responses from the API module for the next 10 minutes and opt to store user input values or preferences for a month.

 ## Installation